mao7/datasciencecoursera/README.md

 # datasciencecoursera
-repository created for the course project (the data scientist's toolbox
+Repository created for the course project the data scientist's toolbox